cfengine/documentation/overview/glossary.markdown

 #### Body

 A promise body is the description of exactly what is promised (as opposed to what/who is making the promise).
-The term `body' is used in the CFEngine syntax to mean a small template that can be used to contribute as part of a larger promise body.
+The term `body` is used in the CFEngine syntax to mean a small template that can be used to contribute as part of a larger promise body.

 #### Bootstrap
-#### Bundles for Knowledge
+#### Bundles for knowledge
 #### Bundle

 In CFEngine, a bundle refers to a collection of promises that has a name.

-#### Call Collect
+#### Call collect
 #### Class

 Classes are used to classify a system (or the state of it) and to make decisions in CFEngine policy.